 You must remain money conscious when you plan your actual move.
 Look for bargains.
 Many rental properties have move-in specials and discounts.
 Some of them may forgive the first month’s rent.
 Sometimes they reduce the price for the first three to six months.
 Moving companies may have special deals as well.
 Look for rates that drop if you schedule your move for non-peak hours.
 In terms of furniture, go to bargain shops and flea markets.
 Look for special deals online and search private listings for bargains.
 All these savings add to your total, and will help you afford living alone.
 The less you spend, the more you keep, and the better you will live your single life.

 We’ve been talking a lot about making sacrifices, but don’t forget to live along the way.
 You don’t need to splurge or break your good habits, but creating a happy lifestyle is a part of living on your own.
 What good is independence if you’re miserable?
 You’ll still buy things and entertain yourself occasionally, and you may as well do so properly.
 When you spend your money on pleasure, always try to get the best.
 Go to the finer theaters or take a day trip to a beautiful retreat.
 You can do a lot of wonderful things inexpensively.
 Buy a great office chair or the computer monitor you always wanted.
 However you treat yourself, it’s a reminder that you remember how to live well and can trust yourself to live alone properly.

 FAQ’s About How to Afford Living Alone

-Lets look at some frequently asked questions about being able to live on your own.
-We’ve answered a few of them along the way, but its good to go over a single list, so the answers are all in one place.
+Lets look at some frequently asked questions about being able to afford to live on your own.
+We’ve answered a few of them along the way, but its good to go over a single list, so the answers on solo living are all in one place.

 What salary do you need to live alone?